-Open Registration - the period following Priority Registration and lasting until 6 p.m. the business day prior to the beginning of classes.
+Open Registration - the period following Priority Registration and lasting until the Final Schedule Adjustments Deadline.
 All eligible students, including those who did not register during Priority Registration, may register anytime 24 hours/day, 7 days/week during this period.
 Academic Advisors are not always available during this period so students should contact their department to schedule an advising appointment.